Wisconsin's 7th Senate district: Current elected officials

-The district is located within Wisconsin's 4th congressional district, which is represented by U.S. Representative Gwen Moore.
+The district is almost entirely within Wisconsin's 4th congressional district, which is represented by U.S. Representative Gwen Moore.
+The part of the district in Greenfield is within Wisconsin's 5th congressional district, represented by Scott Fitzgerald.

 Past senators

 A list of all previous senators from this district:

 Note: the boundaries of districts have changed repeatedly over history.
 Previous politicians of a specific numbered district have represented a completely different geographic area, due to redistricting.